 swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing

 hives, itching or skin rash

-are bleeding from the rectum (back passage), have black sticky bowel motions (stools) or bloody diarrhoea
+you are bleeding from the rectum (back passage), have black sticky bowel motions (stools)

 you have severe heart failure

-Do not give Inza to children under 2 years of age.
+Do not give Inza to a child under the age of 2 years.

 Before you start to take it

 any other medicines including aspirin or other NSAID medicines

 any other substances, such as foods, preservatives or dyes.